QuantEcon/lecture-source-jl/rst_files/tools_editors.rst

     DEPOT_PATH[1]

-On Mac, this won't be visible in the Finder unless you specifically enable that option, but you can get to it by running ``cd .julia; open .`` from a new terminal
+**Note:** On Mac, this won't be visible in the Finder unless you specifically enable that option, but you can get to it by running ``cd .julia; open .`` from a new terminal

 To add the file: